StarmanMartin/SimpleDomControl/docs/sdc_controller.rst

 Server part
 -----------

 A controller on the client side consists usually of three Files.
-A HTML template file a SCSS style file and the coed Javascript File.
+A HTML template file a SCSS style file and the JavaScript code File.
-The Javascript contains the contoller class which ha a *contentUrl* property.
-This url points is registered at the *sdc_url.py* file which will be automaticly generted with the conroller.
-The registered url points at a python ViewClass.
+The JavaScript contains the controller class which ha a *contentUrl* property.
+This url points at a entrypoint which is registered at the *sdc_url.py* file.
+This file will be generted automaticly when the first controller in the coresponding Django app is generted.
+The registered url then calls python ViewClass.
 This Class extents *sdc_core.sdc_extentions.views.SDCView*.
 This Class is closely related to the *django.views.View* class.
 Additionally to the standard handler get, post, put etc. it also has the *get_content* handler.
 This method gets called only to render and serv the template.